 Another example was the sea serpent Heracles fought when he promised to rescue King Laomedon's daughter Hesione in exchange for a pair of magic horses.
 Heracles eventually killed the monster by letting it swallow him and then cutting his way out from the inside with his sword, but Laomedon tried to cheat him by refusing to give him Hesione and the promised treasure.
 Pissing off the Hot-Blooded Heracles was never a bright idea, and in this case Heracles exacted his vengeance by invading and looting Troy, killing the king and all his sons.

 Another example would be the unspecified sea monster sent by Posiedon to help the Greeks in the Trojan War; too bad for Odysseus he forgot to give Posiedon props for that when it was over.

 Of course the best example to be found in this mythology would probably be the sea-monster gods Phorcys and Keto, children of Gaea and Pontus, the Ocean.
 The spawn of Phorcys and Keto included Echidna, the alleged "Mother of Monsters," the Gorgons, Scylla, the Graea, the sea nymphs, and everything else scary about the sea that wasn't one of Poseidon's offspring.

-And then, of course, there's the Kraken and the Leviathan.
-The former emerged in medieval Scandinavian, especially Norwegian Nautical Folklorenote It is not yet found in Norse Mythology., while the latter is the Christian edition of the Canaanite Lotan, an aspect/friend/ally/whatever of the sea god Yam.
+And then, of course, there's the Kraken. found in medieval Scandinavian, especially Norwegian Nautical Folklorenote It is not yet found in Norse Mythology.It's generally described as a giant cephalopod that literally drags ships under the sea.

 Apep might also count.
 He was a colossal serpent that stalked the ancient Egyptian underworld, hoping to devour the sun god.
 According to The Other Wiki one of his nicknames was "World Encircler", making him similar to Jormungandr above.